wadoodt/darker-patterns-research/docs/STYLING_GUIDE.md

 # Styling Guide

-This guide explains how to style components in the PenguinMails Dashboard using Radix UI, TailwindCSS, and best practices for maintainable, accessible, and consistent UI.
+This guide explains how to style components in the PenguinMails Dashboard using Radix UI, Radix Themes, and our approach to custom CSS and CSS modules for maintainable, accessible, and consistent UI.

 ---